Socio-legal news

 Centre for Socio-Legal Studies Visitors' Programme: open for applications

 Applications are invited for the CSLS's Visitors' Programme.
 See website for details.
-Closing dates: 22 March 2024 and 5 July 2024.
+Closing date: 5 July 2024.
 See website for details.

 top